Advocating For You Against Fraud Charges

 - Investment fraud, which can include insider trading, Ponzi schemes or broker embezzlement

 - Computer fraud, including phishing scams and creating false or misleading websites

 - Health care fraud, which is often perpetrated by health care providers to receive payment for services not performed

 Penalties for these crimes vary widely based on the level of fraud.
 Penalties also depend on whether the federal or state government pursues the case.

 These cases require an experienced hand and a high level of sophistication.
-Clarissa has handled over 75 jury trials and understands the law in these areas.
+Our lawyers have handled over 125 jury trials combined and understand the law in these areas.
 Our firm can help you even before your arrest.
-If you think law enforcement is investigating you for one of these crimes, Clarissa will handle all communication with them and protect your rights from day one.
+If you think law enforcement is investigating you for one of these crimes, we will handle all communication with them and protect your rights from day one.

 Speak With An Experienced Lawyer

 Clarissa Fernandez Pratt, Attorney at Law, represents clients in the San Antonio area and throughout Texas.
-To schedule a free initial consultation with Clarissa, you can call her San Antonio office at 210-920-2535 or .
+To schedule a free initial consultation with one of our attorneys, you can call our San Antonio office at 210-920-2535.
 You can also fill out our confidential contact form.